Corollarium/modelarium/README.md

 What it does?

 - **generates backend scaffolding for you**: model, database migration, seed, factory, events, policies.
 Everything from your graphql descriptions.
 No more tedious creation of files and repeated code.
 - **datatypes**: your data is more than strings.
 You have models for your structures, so have datatypes for your fields.
 Create the correct database fields without thinking about it.
+Uses [Formularium for datatypes](https://corollarium.github.io/Formularium/).
 - **validation**: transparent data validation made automatically based on your datatypes.
 Your data is always safely validated.
 - **no performance penalty**: other than data validation all data is generate at development time.
 It's just automatic scaffolding, everything is just as fast as before.
 - **no new standards**: code is generated following existing standards for existing tools.
 Generate code and use it freely.
 Nothing is tied down.